-Investors will be required to pay a fixed creation transaction fee of \$500 for each Fund except The Communication Services Select Sector SPDR Fund, the fixed creation transaction fee is \$250.
-An additional charge of up to three (3) times the fixed transaction fee (expressed as a percentage of the value of the Deposit Securities) may be imposed for (i) creations effected outside the Clearing Process; (ii) non-standard orders; and (iii) cash creations, for a total charge of up to \$2,000 for each Fund except The Communication Services Select Sector SPDR Fund, and a total of up to \$1,000 for The Communication Services Select Sector SPDR Fund.
-Investors are responsible for the costs of transferring the securities constituting the Deposit Securities to the account of the Trust.
+Investors will be required to pay a fixed creation transaction fee of \$500 for each Fund except The Communication Services Select Sector SPDR Fund.
+For The Communication Services Select Sector SPDR Fund, the fixed creation transaction fee is \$250.
+An additional charge of up to three (3) times the fixed transaction fee (expressed as a percentage of the value of the Deposit Securities) may be imposed for (i) creations effected outside the Clearing Process; (ii) non-standard orders; and (iii) cash creations, for a total charge of up to \$2,000 for each Fund except The Communication Services Select Sector SPDR Fund, and a total of up to \$1,000 for The Communication Services Select Sector SPDR Fund, and a total of up to \$1,000 for The Communication Services Select Sector SPDR Fund, and a total of the securities constituting the Deposit Securities to the account of the Trust.